DorianDepriester/Wicksell-py/README.md

     wt = wicksell_trans(distro)

-In the example above, ``distro`` must be continuous distribution, as defined in the [scipy's stats](https://docs.scipy.org/doc/scipy/reference/stats.html) module.
+In the example above, ``distro`` must be a continuous distribution, as defined in the [scipy's stats](https://docs.scipy.org/doc/scipy/reference/stats.html) module.
 Finally, use this instance as a usual scipy's distribution.
 All the parameters related to the underlying distribution are inferred to the transformed one.
 The ``loc`` and ``scale`` parameters of the underlying distribution are renamed ``baseloc`` and ``basescale``, respectivelly.

 ## Example
 In the following, the [lognormal](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.lognorm.html) distribion is considered.